itsjafer/schwab-api/README.md

 python -m playwright install
 ```

-### Create a TOTP Authentication Token
+### Set up your account to use TOTP

-In order to login to Schwab without having to go through SMS verification everytime, we can create an authentication token (TOTP) and attach that to our account.
+In order to login to Schwab without having to go through SMS verification everytime, you'll need to create an authentication token (TOTP) and attach that to your Schwab account.

+1. Download a TOTP app like Google Authenticator.
-If you'd like an easy way to do this, you can [go to my website and generate a TOTP there](https://itsjafer.com/#/schwab) by clicking 'Generate TOTP' and following the instructions.
+2. [Go to my website and generate a TOTP key there](https://itsjafer.com/#/schwab) by clicking 'Generate TOTP' and following the instructions.
+You should get a Symantec ID and a TOTP key/QR code.

 Alternatively, you can do this programmatically: